ridhamsood-rrc/Assignment_3_ISD/README.md

 The Polymorphism helps to call a same function in different ways and responds differently in different functions.
 For example, get_service_charge responded in different ways when called on different functions.

+## Strategy Pattern

+In this application, the Strategy pattern is used in different ways.
+The Strategy Pattern is used to separate the calculation of service charges from the account classes.
+By defining a ServiceChargeStrategy interface and implementing it in OverdraftStrategy, the ChequingAccount class can dynamically use different charging strategies without altering its core logic.
+The same logic goes with InvestAccount and SavingAccount class as I implemented ManagementFeeStrategy and MinimumBalanceStrategy respectively.